 Comparable distributable cash flow increased in 2016 compared to 2015 primarily due to higher comparable earnings as described above, partially offset by higher maintenance capital expenditures in 2016.
-Comparable distributable cash flow per common share decreased year over year due to the common share issuances in 2016.
 See the Financial condition section for more information on the calculation of comparable distributable cash flow.

-Funds used in investing activities Capital spending
+Funds used in investing activities Capital spending1